 - Cooking Stove/Fuel – a stove for cooking and to boil water for hot drinks/water purification.
 I use the classic MSR PocketRocket.

 - Fire Steel – My choice of Fire Steel is a Light my Fire Swedish Army Firesteel.
-Incidently I lost mine recently and went with a cheaper alternative, namely the 2XPLORE Ignite Firesteel, which whilst it does work I personally find the striker to be a little fiddly and therefore not as consistent at producing a spark.
+Incidentally I lost mine recently and went with a cheaper alternative, namely the 2XPLORE Ignite Firesteel, which whilst it does work (and includes a handy whistle) I personally find the striker to be a little fiddly and therefore not as consistent at producing a spark.
 Alternatively carry matches or a lighter.

 - Cookware – I generally carry a Pan, Mug, Plate, Spork and Folding Knife – the latter being sharp enough for all round usage.